Privacy Policy

 6. Third-party services (processors)

 — Framer — website hosting and form handling.
-Registered in the Netherlands, with processing governed by GDPR-compliant terms.
+Framer B.V., registered in the Netherlands.
+Processing is governed by GDPR-compliant terms.

-— Kit (formerly ConvertKit) — email delivery and subscriber management.
-Based in the United States.
-Data transfers are safeguarded under the EU-US Data Privacy Framework and Standard Contractual Clauses.
+— Kit (formerly ConvertKit) — email delivery and subscriber management for The Weekly Haus Letter.
+Kit, based in the United States.
+Data transfers are safeguarded under the EU–US Data Privacy Framework and Standard Contractual Clauses.

-We do not use any analytics, marketing, or tracking tools.
+We do not use analytics, marketing, or tracking tools.
 We do not use Google Analytics, Meta Pixel, Hotjar, or equivalent services.
-We collect no behavioural or visitor data beyond what is strictly necessary for the site to function.
+We do not collect behavioural or visitor data beyond what is strictly necessary for the site to function.

 A current list of our subprocessors is available on request by email.